-&lt;sup>5We are so used to thinking in Coaseian terms that this last assertion may come as somewhat of a surprise.
-Yet the Coaseian intuition often relies on there just being two "warring" parties, or at best some larger set of agents who cannot form subgroups, whereas in the present context all sorts of alliances can form.
+&lt;sup>5The Coaseian intuition often relies on there just being two "warring" parties, or at best some larger set of agents who cannot form subgroups, whereas in the present context all sorts of alliances can form.
 To someone familiar with the game-theoretic proposition that superadditive games may have an empty core, our approach is not at all unfamiliar.
 I should add, however, that the model I use does not generate a characteristic function, so that the classical results of cooperative game theory are inapplicable.
-Ray (2007) discusses newer developments in the theory of coalition formation that allow us to address situations that are more general than characteristic function.
+Ray (2007) discusses newer developments in the theory of coalition formation that allow us to address more general situations.
 The present model represents a particular example of such a situation.

-That said, the dynamic version of our model in which an institution designed for a particular purpose is already in place, only to be confronted by some new threat, may be a useful extension of the ideas presented here.
-Specifically, such an extension might explain why one salient division in society (such as class) may, over time, yield to a fresh salient division, such as ethnicity.
+as class) may, over time, yield to a fresh salient division, such as ethnicity.
 This is because society becomes aware of the former division and might invest a lot to devise safeguards against it, only to be left vulnerable to a an entirely new set of concerns.
-But this is the task of a future paper.
+But that is the task of a future paper.